-The bachelor of arts with a major in theater offers the student a comprehensive undergraduate curriculum in theater production history, texts, and applied onstage and technical experience and training within the university's liberal arts context.
-The major is meant to provide the student with a strong foundation for graduate study either in the applied context of the M.F.A. in some aspect of theater, or in the M.A. curriculum either for its own sake or as preparation for advanced study leading to the Ph.D.
+The bachelor of arts with a major in theater offers the student a comprehensive undergraduate program in theater production, history, core texts, and applied on-stage and technical experience and training within the university's liberal arts curriculum.

-However, the undergraduate major in theater has been successfully applied to careers in law, many areas of education and education administration, marketing, advertising, public relations, political science, publishing, broadcast journalism, film and television production, cultural anthropology, history, psychology and various therapies, music, art, design and architecture, the hospitality and gaming industries, and many others.
+SBU's theater major can help prepare you to achieve success in theater.
+In addition, the theater major can be applied to advanced study and/or careers in law, many areas of education and education administration, marketing, advertising, public relations, political science, publishing, broadcast journalism, film and television performance and production, cultural anthropology, history, psychology and various therapies, music performance and composition, arts management and administration, visual art, internet media production, design and architecture, the hospitality and gaming industries, and many others.